Shadkoech/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script deletes all files in the working directory ending with ~
+This script creates 3 directories with / in the current directory